chc-database/data/index.md

 permalink: /
 ---

-# Focus on writing good data entry
+# Focus on writing good data
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.